Mostaxd/E-Commerce-Angular/README.md

 - The store is able to fetch data and represent them.
 - Ability to add items to cart and remove them.
 - Show Total in cart
+- Notifications System when adding/removing products
 - Template-Driven Form-Validation for payment.

+- In process: Payment system is being integrated...

 ## Instructions
-Run `ng install` to install dependencies
+Run `npm install` to install dependencies

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.